Benning Road Line: Changes

 According to performance measures, it goes as the following:

 According to WMATA, 501 riders (42%) would still be able to make exact same trips on other services, 666 riders (56%) would require one additional transfer to complete current trip, and 22 riders (2%) may have to walk an additional 0.2 miles to a bus stop.
 The impacts of service proposal on the current riders by route segment are as follows according to WMATA:

 WMATA would later back out the proposal on April 2, 2020 due to customer pushback.

 On March 16, 2020, all route X1 and X3 service was suspended in response to the COVID-19 pandemic and WMATA switching to a supplemental schedule during the weekdays.

 The proposed elimination was brought back up on September 26, 2020 due to low federal funding.
 Routes X1 and X3 has not operated since March 13, 2020 due to Metro's response to the COVID-19 pandemic.

-On March 14, 2021, route X3's school trip to KIPP College Prep was restored that will operate between the school and Minnesota Avenue station.
-The full route remained suspended however.
+On March 14, 2021, route X3's school trip to KIPP College Prep was restored and will operate between the school and Minnesota Avenue station.
+The full route remained suspended, however.

+By September 5, 2021, Routes X1 and the full X3 route were eliminated.
+Route X3's school trip to KIPP remained in service, running during every school year when school was in session until the final day of the 2024-2025 year (June 13, 2025) before being fully discontinued as part of WMATA's Better Bus Network Redesign on June 29, 2025.